Capture of Wakefield: Background

 Newcastle's army of 6,000 reinforced York and gave the Royalists the advantage in the county; the main Parliamentarian army had less than 1,000 men at the time, and was forced to retreat.
 They first withdrew to Tadcaster and then were forced back to Selby in the north of the county, cutting them off from their main support to the west.
-Lord Fairfax's son, Sir Thomas Fairfax, stormed Leeds in January 1643, and re-established the West Riding of Yorkshire for parliament with strong garrisons at Bradford and Leeds.
+Sir Thomas Fairfax, Lord Fairfax's son, successfully stormed Leeds in January 1643 and regained the West Riding of Yorkshire for the Parliamentary side establishing strong garrisons at Bradford and Leeds.

 Prelude

 While acting as the rearguard to the army under the command of his father, Sir Thomas Fairfax had been defeated by George Goring at the Battle of Seacroft Moor on 30 March 1643, and 800 of his men had been captured.
 Under pressure from the families of those captured, Fairfax planned to surprise Royalist-held Wakefield, which he thought was held by no more than 900 men, to capture sufficient men to trade for his own.